RudjiGames/MTuner/README.md

 **MTuner** utilizes a novel approach to memory profiling and analysis, keeping entire time-based history of memory operations.
 This gives an unique insight in memory related behavior of your software by making queries over the entire data set.

+While **MTuner** was created for profiling C/C++ applications, it is possible to profile memory for programs written in other languages as long as there is corresponding debug symbol information.
+Users can convert DMD CodeView/DWARF debug symbols to PDB format using [cv2pdb](https://github.com/rainers/cv2pdb).

 ![MTuner screenshot](https://github.com/milostosic/MTuner/blob/master/img/mtuner_screenshot.png)

 Source Code